View all posts

 Rising Beyond Limitations

-When a nonverbal student at the Idaho School for the Deaf and Blind said his first words—"Chester, Chester, Chester"—his teacher Sonja Ruble knew exactly what he wanted.
-Chester was the horse he'd been working with at Rising Stars Therapeutic Riding Center, and through weeks of programming the horse's name into his communication device, the boy had finally found his voice.
+When a nonverbal student at the Idaho School for the Deaf and Blind started riding at Rising Stars, something remarkable happened.
+He said his first words—"Chester, Chester, Chester"— the name of his favorite horse.
+Sonja Ruble, a teacher at the school, knew exactly what he wanted.
+Through his communication device, now programmed with the horse's name, the boy had finally found his voice.

 Stories like this unfold frequently at Rising Stars, located south of Twin Falls, where therapeutic equine activities help people with various challenges rise beyond their limitations.